willfretwell/heatmap-calendar-react/README.md

 />
 ```

-Display heatmap with density and tooltips:
+Display calendar with heatmap density and tooltips:

 ```javascript
 <HeatmapCalendar